 Alright, entry-level plan begins at 5 USD/m per server, but if you are handling a lot, you can upgrade to the agency plan for $3 per server.

-It’s also taking too long to get support tickets.
-Therefore, I don’t recommend Xcloud if you need immediate assistance.
-I know they’re still setting things up.
-It’s great to see things improve and new features show up.
+I don’t recommend xCloud if you need immediate assistance.
+I know they’re still setting things up, and I’m happy to see things improving.

 Pros: